peteraiken/swiftcloud/README.md

 ### Commands
 The API can be used locally using the following commands:
 `npm start` runs the application locally at `http://localhost:3000` (this URL is also included in the Postman collection under the `local_url` variable).
+Note that this will quickly encounter an error, as it will not be able to read the spreadsheet and API keys required to interact with the Google Sheets API.
+See the Running Locally section below for instructions on running the application locally.
 `npm run build` will build the application by transpiling the TypeScript code into JavaScript and storing the results in the `dist` folder.
 `npm run lint` will run linting rules against the codebase.
 `npm run test` will run all unit tests.

+### Running Locally
+The API relies on two main environmental variables that have been stored against the Lambda in AWS rather than in the codebase for security reasons.
+I will provide a launch file that will run the application externally.

 ### Architecture
 This is a basic run-through of the flow of data through the API, from the endpoint, to Google Sheets, and back to the user.
 For this example, I'll be using the most complex of all the endpoints - `/songs`.